ASA’s 2020 Aging in America Conference

 Atlanta provides an important backdrop for this year’s conference.
 It puts our work into historical context, highlighting how far we have come as a nation and a field, and where we still need to go in order to better serve the needs of older adults in the U.S. and beyond.
 In 2020, we will focus attention on changing demographics as we all participate in Census 2020.
 Additionally, 2020 is a major election year and offers the opportunity to elevate policies, legislation, platforms and agendas on a higher dais.

-The 2020 conference will focus on issues of social justice impacting our increasingly diverse and multicultural older adult population.
-We will examine issues of ageism, racism, sexism and heterosexism, and we will also highlight aspects of aging that have seen great improvement through the lenses of positive and creative aging.
+The conference will focus on issues impacting our increasingly diverse and multicultural older adult population.
+We will examine the social constructs of ageism, racism, sexism and heterosexism, and we will also highlight aspects of aging that have seen great improvement through the lenses of positive and creative aging.
 As always, we welcome proposals that elevate multiple issues across the field of aging and related disciplines, particularly those that offer innovative policies, groundbreaking programs, pioneering practices, proven business models, and global learning.

 Presenting at Aging in America provides you with an unparalleled opportunity to share new ideas or highlight noteworthy projects, research and practices with other professionals in the field of aging.
 It also earns you recognition as an expert in the field at the conference and beyond.